wen-haox/habit-tracker/README.md

 npm run dev
 ```

-Open the URL shown in the terminal (usually `http://localhost:5173`).
+Open the URL shown in the terminal.

 ### Other scripts